marcusoftnet/marcusoftnet.github.io/_posts/2015-11-26-speed-up-jekyll-site-regeneration.md

 A much more workable solution.
 Fast feedback is key for a good writing flow.
 Note that this only happens on my local development machine.
 Once I push it to [GitHub](http://www.github.com) I presume an full site regeneration happens.

+**NOTE** The obvious drawback is that only the last 1 posts is generated.
+Are you editing all post you need to regenerate the whole thing.

 I'm now looking into adding some kind of auto-refresh of the browser too.
 Post that later.